-How SALT-sealed archives remain verifiable as cryptographic standards evolve.
+How SALT-sealed accounting archives remain verifiable as cryptographic standards evolve.
 The plan for re-sealing without losing the original chain of attestation.

 SHA-256 is currently considered cryptographically sound.
 The same was true of MD5 and SHA-1, both of which have since been deprecated as cryptographic primitives.
 Any system designed for long-term integrity must anticipate the eventual deprecation of its current algorithms.